 - Litmus: Litmus has great features, including a Builder, that builds, edits and previews emails across 70+ platforms.
 Its Checkilst and litmus Extention features are also great.

-These softwares offer free versions with limited features and come with paid plans according to the number of people you wish to reach.
+These software offer free versions with limited features and come with paid plans according to the number of people you wish to reach.

 - Increase your Customer Base and get Referrals.

 Your Salon or Spa Marketing Strategy should have room for changes to drive improvements.
 Testing, and tracking your statistics is the only way to improving results.

 A/B Testing: In an A/B test, you set up two variations of the one campaign and send them to a small percentage of your total recipients, to see which one sees a better response.

 To track the results of your tests, and email campaign in general, the main stats that you should keep an eye on are:

 - Open Rates: Your open rate will tell you how catchy your Subject line is, and how well you’ve engaged the leads.
 If the number is low, it means that people have started to delete upon receipt.

 - Click-Through Rate: It is the ratio of users who clicked on a specific link to the number of total users who viewed your email.
 If your CTR is low, it means that your message (Call to Action) was either not targeted enough, or simply not communicated.